adnan-nabil/Movie-Recommendation-System/README.md

 # This is a content based movie recommentation system

+Live link of the project:

-In this project I used TMDB-5000 dataset.
+In this project I have used TMDB-5000 dataset.

 I used here nltk, bag of words, cosine similarity.

-Tools i have used: numpy, pandas.
+Tools i have used: numpy, pandas, gdown, os, request